lorrainescanlon/farmers-market-review/README.md

 #### Hero Image
  - A hero image is displayed on the home and seacrh results pages.
- - It depicts a market scene with a tradres stall full of colourful vegetables.
+ - It depicts a market scene with a traders stall full of colourful vegetables.

  ![Hero](/static/docs/images/heroimage.PNG)